Funds offer plenty of benefits to busy investors. Here's how to start finding the right ones to add to your portfolio.

 There is nothing inherently wrong with investing in risky funds.
 But if you are going to take big risks, you ought to be compensated with big returns.
 What you don't want is a fund that takes big risks but delivers just so-so returns for more than a year or two.

-The costs of owning
+The Costs of Owning

 All funds charge investors for the cost of management, sending out prospectuses and shareholder reports, legal services, accounting and other administrative matters.
 These costs are expressed by the fund's expense ratio.
 An expense ratio of 1.00 means a fund extracts $1 a year for every $100 invested.
 (Performance results, incidentally, include these ongoing expenses.)

 It's always better to invest in a less costly fund.
 Expenses vary among different types of funds, so it's important to view expenses in the context of a fund's category.
+See Sales Loads and Other Charges for more information.

-Is size a problem?
+Is Size a Problem?

 All things being equal, it is easier to manage a modest amount of money than a huge amount.
 Managers who invest in large, easily traded U.S. stocks or government bonds can hold many billions in assets without unduly hampering results.
 But funds specializing in small-company stocks or junk bonds might be overwhelmed by even $1 billion in assets.
 With small-company funds in particular, think twice about any fund with assets greater than $1 billion.

-Study the style
+Study the Style

 Once you've identified consistent, high-performance, low-cost funds with acceptable levels of risk, learn how the managers run them.
 The fund's style will help you understand which market conditions are conducive to great returns and which are likely to hurt.
+See Focus on Categories for details on the different kinds of funds.

 You'll smooth the volatility of your overall portfolio if you choose funds from a variety of investment objectives and, in the case of stock funds, a cross section of investment styles.
 Request both a prospectus and a shareholder report.
 The prospectus contains information about the fund's objectives, its strategy for achieving those objectives, and its risks.